-The Chairperson, or in his or her absence the Secretary, shall direct the work of the

-Art 49 General Meeting and the ICC Bureau.
+Art 49 The Chairperson, or in his or her absence the Secretary, shall direct the work of the General Meeting and the ICC Bureau.
 Until otherwise decided by a General Meeting, she or he shall represent the ICC in accordance with developed practices and authorities followed by the Chairperson acting under the former Rules of Procedure.
 In particular, the Chairperson may speak at the Human Rights Council, its mechanisms, United Nations human rights treaty bodies and, when invited, at other international organisations: on behalf of the ICC on topics authorised by a General Meeting or the ICC Bureau; on behalf of individual NHRIs when authorised by them; on thematic human rights issues to promote policy decided by a General Meeting, a biennial conference or by the ICC Bureau; and generally to advance the objects of the ICC.
 Art 50.1 Conduct of ICC Bureau Business English, French, and Spanish shall be the working languages of the ICC Bureau.
+As a result, documents from the ICC should be available in these languages.
 Art 50.2 A majority of the members of the ICC Bureau shall constitute a quorum.
 Art 50.3 An agenda for each meeting shall be drawn up by the Chairperson in consultation with the ICC Bureau members.
 Agenda items may be added at the meeting if approved by a majority of the members present.
 Art 50.4 Members of the ICC Bureau may be accompanied at meetings by advisers, including, by representatives from the relevant Regional Coordinating Committee.
 Such persons attend in the capacity of advisers to their members and observers to the meeting, and may participate in discussions at the call and invitation of the Chair.
 Art 50.5 Each member of the ICC Bureau shall have one (1) vote.
 Where possible, decisions of the ICC Bureau shall be reached by consensus.
 When consensus is not possible, decisions shall be by a majority of members present and voting.
 In the event of an equality of votes, the proposal being voted on shall be regarded as being defeated.
-Art 50.6 The Chairperson, after consultation with ICC Bureau members, may invite NHRIs whether or not members of the ICC and any other person or institution to participate in the work of the ICC or the ICC Bureau as an observer without the right to vote.
+Art 50.6 The ICC Bureau may invite NHRIs whether or not members of the ICC and any other person or institution to participate in the work of the ICC or the ICC Bureau as an observer.
 Art 50.7 Notwithstanding the forgoing provisions of this Article 50, the ICC Bureau may decide any matter in writing without the need to formally summon a meeting provided that a majority of the members of the ICC Bureau concur with the decision.
-Art 51 Further Procedure Should any question concerning the procedure of the ICC Bureau arise which is not provided for by these rules the ICC Bureau may adopt such procedure as it thinks fit.
-SECTION 11: FINANCIAL ADMINISTRATION Art 52 Accounting Year The financial year ends on 31 December of each year.
-SECTION 12: ASSETS OF THE ICC Art 53 The assets of the ICC comprise and include:
+Art 50.8 The ICC Bureau, through the Chairperson or in her or his absence through the Secretary, shall present to General Meetings reports on activities carried out by the ICC, the ICC Bureau and its officers since the preceding General Meeting.
+Further Procedure Art 51 Should any question concerning the procedure of the ICC Bureau arise which is not provided for by these rules the ICC Bureau may adopt such procedure as it thinks fit.

+SECTION 11: FINANCIAL ADMINISTRATION Art 52 Accounting Year